10 Best Korean Restaurants In Vancouver That Will Transport You To Korea

 To help you out, we’ve curated a list of the 10 best Korean Restaurants in Vancouver serving authentic and mouth-watering dishes to fulfill all your Korean food-loving cravings.

-Right in the heart of downtown Vancouver is the award-winning Korean Royal Cuisine gem, Sura.
+Right in the heart of downtown Vancouver West End is the award-winning Korean Royal Cuisine gem, Sura.
 Renowned for its stylish and elegant ambiance, amazing service, and wide array of mouth-watering dishes, this is one of the city’s favored hotspots among locals and visitors for authentic Korean fare.

 The menu at Sura is a beautifully balanced mix of crisp salads, hearty soups & stews, noodles, barbecue and more.
 Try their famous Daeji Galbi with its super flavorful house sauce, a steaming bowl of Kimchi Jjigae, or a heaping plate of Japchae.
 Pair off your meal with a glass of Korean Rice Wine, or a delicious soju cocktail.